 You will be tempted to make your blog perfect in the beginning.
 For the first year, focus on writing rather than trying to make your blog “beautiful”.
 Over time, you will learn the importance of SEO, responsive design, two-factor authentication, analytics, and…

 Write and do it consistently.
 Usually, no one will be paying attention to your blog in the beginning.
-And that is okay!
-It gives you the opportunity to experiment without worrying what people think.
-And as you continue to write, work on your blog a little bit at a time.
+And that’s okay!
+The lack of people reading what you’re writing gives you the opportunity to experiment and grow without worrying what people think.
+And as you continue to write, work on improving your blog a little bit at a time.

 Put writing and creating great content first.
 Everything else will follow.